 Another underrated aspect of dreaming is the ability of the subconscious to make clever puns.

 To me, however, the most underrated aspect of dreaming is the idea God or his messengers can sometimes speak to us in our dreams.
 Whether you call it God or our higher nature, it happens.
 Our ancestors were right.
 God — or his assistants — sometimes do reach out to us.
 The proof (based on inductive reasoning) is overwhelming.

-It’s important to realize this, and, at the same time, realize whether you think He’s talking to you isn’t the main point.
 While inductive reasons can make you reasonably sure, it can’t take you all of the way to certitude.
 That’s where faith comes in.

 You can have a dream where something says, “Listen to me.
 I am God.”
 The thing that’s telling you that may or may not be God.
 It could be a figment of your subconscious.
 It could be a dream symbol.
 It could be an evil entity.
 Anybody can say anything and you can be hearing voices.
 That’s both true in dreams and outside of them.